Olatubosun/rocksdb.docs/RocksDB-Tuning-Guide.md

 Compactions at levels 0 and 1 are tricky.
 Files at level 0 usually span the entire key space.
 When compacting L0->L1 (from level 0 to level 1), compaction includes all files from level 1.
 With all files from L1 getting compacted with L0, compaction L1->L2 cannot proceed; it must wait for the L0->L1 compaction to finish.
 If L0->L1 compaction is slow, it will be the only compaction running in the system most of the time, since other compactions must wait for it to finish.

 L0->L1 compaction is also single-threaded.
 It is hard to achieve good throughput with single-threaded compaction.
 To see if this is causing issues, check disk utilization.
 If disk is not fully utilized, there might be an issue with compaction configuration.
-We usually reommend making L0->L1 as fast as possible by making **the size of level 0 similar to size of level 1**.
+We usually recommend making L0->L1 as fast as possible by making **the size of level 0 similar to size of level 1**.

 Once you determine the appropriate size of level 1, you must decide the level multiplier.
 Let's assume your level 1 size is 512 MB, level multiplier is 10 and size of the database is 500GB.
 Level 2 size will then be 5GB, level 3 51GB and level 4 512GB.
 Since your database size is 500GB, levels 5 and higher will be empty.